ck-repo/Terraform-Ansible/README.md

 ### Notes

-- The Ansible S3 bucket is not private
+- The Ansible S3 bucket is private
 - The S3 Bucket name is stored in repo secrets and presented as a environment variable during pipeline runs
 - AWS IAM Secrets are stored in repo secrets and presented as environment variables during pipeline runs
 - The Ansible playbook is basic, purpose of the repo is to validate the interoperability between Terraform, Ansible and GitHub actions rather than a detailed review of the power of Ansible